NETWAYS/fundamentals4puppet-training/sections/forge/01_basics.md

 ****

-With the Puppet Forge provides the vendor a community plattform for modules with a still growing number of modules by many different authors, projects and companies.
+With the Puppet Forge provides the vendor a community platform for modules with a still growing number of modules by many different authors, projects and companies.
 The website is searchable to easly find a module managing a specific software or solving a common problem.
 For quality indicators look for modules markes as supported which are included in support offered with Puppet Enterprise, tested and a compatibility